 Short & Easy Hikes in Olympic National Park, Washington

-Olympic National Park is a beautiful U.S. park located west of Seattle, Washington, on the Olympic Peninsula.
+Olympic National Park is one of the most beautiful U.S. National Parks that is great for families to visit.
+It is located west of Seattle, Washington, on the Olympic Peninsula.
 What makes Olympic National Park unique is that there are three distinct ‘parts’ to the Park.
 First, is the Hurricane Ridge Visitor Center area.
 Second, is the Hoh Rain Forest section, located on the west side of the park, and third are the Pacific Beaches, located on the western coast of the peninsula.

 The Hurricane Ridge Visitor Center area is the most popular area of the Park.
 It’s the section nearest to Port Angeles, it’s easily accessible, and has a Visitor’s Center.
 The best easy hike from the Visitor’s Center is up to Hurricane Hill.
 It’s 3.2 miles out and back (1.6 mi each way) and boasts excellent panoramic mountain views along the way.